rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 Thats easy.

-There is a sizeof operator in C. We can use that to get the size of an array.
+There is a `sizeof` operator in `C`.
+We can use that to get the size of an array.

 ```c
 	int size = sizeof(arr);
 ```

-but the problem with the `sizeof` is, it gives me the total byte of the array, but I'm rather interested to get the total elements of the array not the total byte it takes.
+But the problem with the `sizeof` is, it gives me the total byte of the array, but I'm rather interested to get the total elements of the array not the total byte it takes.

 We know that compiler knows about the size of an integer.
 If integer takes 4 byte, it should be 20 bytes.

 So I can calculate the size of array with simple math ( _ah, I'm extreamly good at math_)-

 ```c
 	int size = sizeof(arr)/ sizeof(int);